-Star Trek II: The Wrath of Khan (HBO Max)
+Star Trek II: The Wrath of Khan (Paramount+)

 We’re a long way from Fantasy Island in 1982’s Star Trek II: The Wrath of Khan, with the late Ricardo Montalban trading his warm TV smile for a power-signaling space mullet as titular villain Khan Noonien Singh.
 Fans widely regard The Wrath of Khan as one of the Star Trek franchise’s greatest films, which gets no argument from us.
 It’s one of the deepest and most emotionally relatable movies in the entire Trek canon, tying a believably-motivated baddie — something fans of the TV series couldn’t always take for granted — to the iconic old-school cast of Kirk, Spock, Bones, and the rest of the Enterprise gang.

 Star Wars: Episode V — The Empire Strikes Back (Disney+)